French projections: Macron's centrists will keep a majority

 Associated Press

-PARIS (AP) — French President Emmanuel Macron’s centrist alliance is expected to keep its parliamentary majority after a first round of voting Sunday yet it’s expected to emerge with a much smaller number of seats than five years ago, according to projections.
+PARIS (AP) — French President Emmanuel Macron’s centrist alliance is expected to keep its parliamentary majority after the first round of voting Sunday, but will likely have far fewer seats than five years ago, according to projections.

-More than 6,000 candidates, ranging from 18 to 92, ran Sunday for 577 seats in France’s National Assembly in the first round of the election.
+More than 6,000 candidates, ranging in age from 18 to 92, ran Sunday for 577 seats in France’s National Assembly in the first round of the election.

 France’s two-round voting system is complex and not proportionate to the nationwide support for a party.
 For races that did not have a decisive winner on Sunday, up to four candidates who got at least 12.5% support each will compete in a second round of voting on June 19.